BaybyfaceKiller/Decision_Support_System/README.md

 classifier.
 The 20 Newsgroups data set is a collection of approximately 20,000 newsgroup documents, partitioned (nearly) evenly across 20 different newsgroups.
 ## Recommender System
 This project involves creating a recommender engine, evaluating it to understand its performance, and making changes to improve performance.
-The recommendation dataset will be used is from a collection called MovieLens, which contains users’ movie ratings and is popular for implementing and testing recommender systems.
+The recommendation dataset was used is from a collection called MovieLens, which contains users’ movie ratings and is popular for implementing and testing recommender systems.
-The specific dataset we will be using for this lab is MovieLens 100K Dataset which contains 100,000 movie ratings from 943 users and a selection of 1682 movies.
+The specific dataset used for this project is MovieLens 100K Dataset which contains 100,000 movie ratings from 943 users and a selection of 1682 movies.
 ## Hotel Reviews Analysis
 This project involves performing analysis of real hotel review data crawled from the